mlab-modules/USB232R01/README.md

->:bulb: This module was replaced by [USB23202A](https://github.com/mlab-modules/USB232R02), which is based on the newer FTDI converter.
+> This module was replaced by [USB23202A](https://github.com/mlab-modules/USB232R02), which is based on the newer FTDI converter.

 <!--- module --->
 # USB232R01B